actualquak/Rails-School-Website/FRANKLIN/README.md

 Because it is less effort for a superior result

 ##How can I view this website?
-Download this repo, cd into yoooolin/view and run `python -m http.server` then go to `http://127.0.0.1:8000` (or whatever your url is) and it should show a demo.
+Download this repo, cd into FRANKLIN/website-snapshot and run `python -m http.server` then go to `http://127.0.0.1:8000` (or whatever your url is) and it should show a demo.

 ##But where did my css go?
 In no particular order:
- * The information page was unweildy and not designed well for ruby
+ * The information page was unwieldy and not designed well for ruby
  * The landing page was preventing people from getting to the content of our webpage immediately, however this could be brought back
- * The navbar was unweildy from a backend perspective, and not suited to navigating between multiple urls (something we are now doing)
+ * The navbar was unwieldy from a backend perspective, and not suited to navigating between multiple urls (something we are now doing)
  * The navbar also took up too much room, especially on mobile
  * The animations for switching pages do not support multiple urls (once again, something we are now doing)
  * Keeping the css would, to be honest, require more work than redoing from scratch with bootstrap for a superior result